-- 5.11 The South of the Borough also plays an important economic role and the Employment Land Study (2019) has identified the potential to deliver 3,250 new jobs over the plan period (see Policy 25 ' Supporting Economic Growth and Jobs'). - 5.12 There is an opportunity to deliver significant sustainable, mixed-use development around Leyton Mills and New Spitalfields.
-To support this growth sustainability in the South of the Borough, the Council is considering how it can improve public transport accessibly in the area.
-Potential for a new station has been idenitified at Ruckholt Road and the Council aspires to see this delivered to support new development in the area surrounding it. - 5.13 Whipps Cross Hospital is important infrastructure asset for the borough and the wider sub region.
-Both Barts Health NHS Trust and the Council understand that hospital needs investment and modernisation to ensure that it is fit for purpose and it can improve the care patients receive.
-The hospital will receive funding through the Government's £2.7 billion Health Infrastructure Plan, announced in 2019, to create a new state-of-the-art hospital. - 5.14 The South of the Borough's town centres need investment and support to be more competitive.
+- 5.11 The south of the borough also plays an important economic role and the Employment Land Study (2019) has identified the potential to deliver 3,250 new jobs over the Plan Period (see Policy 24 'Supporting Economic Growth and Jobs'). - 5.12 There is an opportunity to deliver significant sustainable, mixed-use development around Leyton Mills and New Spitalfields.
+To support this growth sustainability in the south of the borough, the Council is considering how it can improve public transport accessibly in the area.
+Potential for a new station has been identified at Ruckholt Road and the Council aspires to see this delivered to support new development in the area surrounding it. - 5.13 Whipps Cross Hospital is important infrastructure asset for the borough and the wider sub-region.
+Both Barts Health NHS Trust and the Council understand that the hospital needs investment and modernisation to ensure that it is fit for purpose and it can improve the care patients receive.
+The hospital will receive funding through the Government's £2.7 billion Health Infrastructure Plan, announced in 2019, to create a new state-of-the-art hospital. - 5.14 The south of the borough's town centres need investment and support to be more competitive.
 They have localised catchments which rely on high frequency food shopping trips and other linked trips to supporting service uses.
 They face significant challenges with on-going competition and the wider general pressures facing UK High Streets.
-This Plan aims to support them by promoting attractive uses and environmental improvements and embedding them at the heart of the 15-Minute Neighbourhood approach to encourage residents to continue to spend locally to sustain their vitality and viability.
+This Plan aims to support them by promoting attractive uses and environmental improvements and embedding them at the heart of the 15 Minute Neighbourhood approach to encourage residents to continue to spend locally to sustain their vitality and viability.

 - 5.15 Development around transport hubs and nodes is supported in both the NPPF (2021) and the London Plan (2021) as they are considered to be more sustainable locations for new homes.
-In line with this approach, this Plan supports the delivery of new homes and an improved entrance to Lea Bridge Station in the Lea Bridge Strategic Location. - 5.16 The South of the Borough is home to some of the borough's waste sites.
-Any proposals coming forward on these sites will be expected to adhere to policies set out in the adopted North London Waste Plan (2022) and Policy 95 'Waste Management' of this Plan. - 5.17 The South of the Borough is home to important sporting and cultural venues.
+In line with this approach, this Plan supports the delivery of new homes and an improved entrance to Lea Bridge Station in the Lea Bridge Strategic Location. - 5.16 The south of the borough is home to some of the borough's waste sites.
+Any proposals coming forward on these sites will be expected to adhere to policies set out in the adopted North London Waste Plan (2022) and Policy 93 'Waste Management' of this Plan. - 5.17 The south of the borough is home to important sporting and cultural venues.
 These include the Lee Valley Ice Centre, the Lee Valley Riding Centre and the Lee Valley Waterworks Centre, Nature Reserve & Middlesex Filter Beds in Lea Bridge; Leyton Orient Football Club, "Feel Good Too" (formerly Ive Farm Fields) and the Lee Valley Hockey and Tennis Centre in Leyton; and the Leyton County Cricket Ground.
-There are opportunities to add to these facilities, including supporting the night-time economy (see Policy 46 'Evening and Night-time Economy Uses'), in Strategic Locations and Town Centres (in accordance with Policy 39 'Hierarchy of Centres'), and the borough's cultural and sporting needs (see Policy 36 'Promoting Culture and Creativity').
+There are opportunities to add to these facilities, including supporting the night-time economy (see Policy 44 'Evening and Night-Time Economy Uses'), in Strategic Locations and Town Centres (see Policy 38 'Hierarchy of Centres'), and the borough's cultural and sporting needs (see Policy 35 'Promoting Culture and Creativity').